This Countertop Material Is More Durable and Colorful Than the Boldest of Marbles

 Photography by Laure Joliet; Styling by Mieke Ten Have; Design by Reath Design

 Who says you need a cohesive color palette?
 Francis Merrill of Reath Design proves a funky lava stone countertop (this lilac one is from Pyrolave) automatically forces you to have fun.
-At least, that’s exactly what she did when she chose yellow Bruno Rey chairs, a red 1953 Chambers stove, and trim in Farrow & Ball’s Cook’s Blue.
+At least, that’s exactly what she did when she chose yellow Bruno Rey chairs, a red 1953 Chambers stove, and trim boasting Farrow & Ball’s Cook’s Blue.

 A Statement Island